20 + Best Free Things to do in Rome, Italy

 Another top Rome bucket list attraction that is totally free to visit and enjoy is the Spanish Steps.
 Located in the Piazza di Spagna (Spanish Square), tourists and locals alike would come to hang out on the staircase.

-However, to preserve the stairs’ integrity, you are no longer allowed to sit on them, but you can still go up and down them.
+However, to preserve the integrity of the stairs, you are no longer allowed to sit on them; you can still go up and down them.

 The stairs lead to the beautiful Trinità dei Monti church.
 In fact, the stairs were originally named after the church but then changed to the piazza name.
 Make sure to pay a visit to the Convent of Trinità dei Monti, which is a 16th century Roman Catholic church.